Sch1nk3n/TaskBoard/README.md

-# Blazor-Template
+# TaskBoard - A Blazor WebApp
-This is a template repo for future Blazor Web-Apps.
+This is a Blazor Web-App where you can set up and manage tasks.

 ## Stack
 [![.NET](https://img.shields.io/badge/.NET-9.0-blueviolet)](https://dotnet.microsoft.com/)